Strongly regular graphs from integral point sets in even dimensional affine spaces over finite fields: Background

-Our proof of \cite[Conjecture 4.6]{KM} is performed in geometric terms in the $m$-dimensional finite projective space over a finite field $\mathbb{F}_q$ of odd order $q$.
-Accordingly, our notation and terminology are those in \cite{ht} with one exception: In $\mathbb{F}_q$, half of the non-zero elements are squares and half are nons-squares.
-In this paper, the former set is denoted by $\Box$ and the latter by $\in\,\not \Box$.
+Our proof of the Kurz-Meyer conjecture is performed in geometric terms in the $m$-dimensional finite projective space over a finite field $\mathbb{F}_q$ of odd order $q$.
+Accordingly, our notation and terminology are those in \cite{ht} with one exception: In $\mathbb{F}_q$, half of the non-zero elements are squares and half are non-squares.
+In this paper, the former set is denoted by $\Box$ and the latter by $\not \Box$.
 Furthermore, we fix an element $\varepsilon \in \mathbb{F}_q$ such that

-The following lemma on quadrics in $PG(r,q)$ is frequently used in our proofs. \begin{lemma}({\rm{\cite[Theorem 22.5.1(b)]{ht}}}) In the $r$-dimensional projective space $PG(r,q)$ over $\mathbb{F}_q$, any non-singular quadric is either parabolic, or elliptic, or hyperbolic.
-More precisely, \begin{itemize} \item[\rm(i)] for even $r$, any non-singular quadric is parabolic. \item[\rm(ii)] for odd $r$, any non-singular quadric is either elliptic or hyperbolic according as $(-1)^{r/2}d\in\not \Box$ or $(-1)^{r/2}d\in\Box$ where $d$ is the determinant of the associated matrix. \end{itemize} Moreover, the number of points of a non-singular quadric in $PG(r,q)$ is:
+The following lemma on quadrics in $PG(r,q)$ is frequently used in our proofs. \begin{lemma} ({\rm{\cite[Theorem 22.2.1 (ii), Theorem 22.5.1(b)]{ht}}}) In the $r$-dimensional projective space $PG(r,q)$ over $\mathbb{F}_q$, any non-singular quadric is either parabolic, or elliptic, or hyperbolic.
+More precisely, \begin{itemize} \item[\rm(i)] for even $r$, any non-singular quadric is parabolic. \item[\rm(ii)] for odd $r$, any non-singular quadric is either elliptic or hyperbolic according as $(-1)^{(r+1)/2}d\in\not \Box$ or $(-1)^{(r+1)/2}d\in\Box$ where $d$ is the determinant of the associated matrix. \end{itemize} Moreover, the number of points of a non-singular quadric in $PG(r,q)$ is:

 \end{lemma}